LiDAR MOT-DETR: A LiDAR-based Two-Stage Transformer for 3D Multiple Object Tracking: Experiments

 \section{Experiments}

 LiDAR MOTR-DETR uses detections from off-the shelf object detectors and hence the performance of our method is influenced by the underlying detector.
 Thus, for a fair comparison, we evaluate the performance with other tracking methods using the same object detector.
 We relied on two popular detectors used in previous papers~\cite{3dMotformer}, CenterPoint~\cite{Centerpoint} and Focalformer3D-L~\cite{focalformer3d}.
 We evaluate our results on both the nuScenes and Kitti public datasets.
 Further description of our dataset and data preprocessing steps can be found in the attached supplementary material.
 Although our smoother method primarily focused on an offline mode, the tracker is completely online as it uses point clouds from present and past frames only and the output of the smoother per key frame.
 To provide a fairer comparison with other online methods, we also trained an online variant of the smoother.
 All ablations were evaluated using the validation splits.
-The whole method is implemented in Python using PyTorch for seamless integration with the existing mmdetection3d framework.